Claudia has been quilting for almost 30 years and writing about it for more than six. She has won a number of awards for her work.

 Many quilters use embroidery as a way to embellish a quilt.
 It adds a different dimension to a quilt and can show off embroidery skills.

-Unlike quilting stitches, embroidery stitches do not go through all of three layers of the quilt, so it is normally done before the final quilt is assembled.
+Unlike quilting stitches, embroidery stitches do not go through all three layers of the quilt, so it is normally done before the final quilt is assembled.

 It is thought that quilting began in Hawaii with the arrival of missionaries.